radrow/ddtrace/BADGING.md

 - [IMPLEMENTATION.md](IMPLEMENTATION.md) describes the design of the DDMon internals.
 DDMon follows standard patterns of OTP application design, using standard behaviours in its foundation.
+- [README.md](README.md) contains instructions for building and using DDMon without Docker.

 ## Artifacts Available